CounterpartyXCP/counterparty-core/docs/API.rst

 **Parameters:**

-  * **source (string):** The callback source address.
+  * **source (string, required):** The callback source address.
 Must be the same address as the specified asset's owner.
-  * **fraction (float):** A floating point number greater than zero but less than or equal to 1, where 0% is for a callback of 0% of the balance of each of the asset's holders, and 1 would be for a callback of 100%).
+  * **fraction (float, required):** A floating point number greater than zero but less than or equal to 1, where 0% is for a callback of 0% of the balance of each of the asset's holders, and 1 would be for a callback of 100%).
 For example, ``0.56`` would be 56%.
 Each holder of the called asset will be paid the call price for the asset, times the number of units of that asset that were called back from them.
   * **encoding (string):** The encoding method to use, see :ref:`this section <encoding_param>` for more info.
   * **pubkey (string):** The pubkey hex string.
 Required if multisig transaction encoding is specified for a key external to ``counterpartyd``'s local wallet.
 See :ref:`this section <encoding_param>` for more info.
   * **allow_unconfirmed_inputs (boolean):** Set to ``true`` to allow this transaction to utilize unconfirmed UTXOs as inputs.